Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Unit: 13th North Carolina Infantry

-He was from Edgecombe County, and was commissioned Captain of Company G of the 13th Regiment on 1 May 1861.
+In 1860 he was in Edgecombe County, NC. and was commissioned Captain of Company G of the 13th Regiment on 1 May 1861.

 He was in command at Sharpsburg on 17 September in place of Lieutenant Colonel Ruffin, who had been wounded on South Mountain on the 14th.

-He was promoted to Major of the Regiment on 15 October 1862, and to Lieutenant Colonel (to date from 6 March 1863).
-He was promoted to Colonel of the Regiment in June 1863 after Colonel Scales was made Brigadier General (dated 13 January 1863).
-He was wounded in action on 1 July of that year at Gettysburg in command of the Regiment.
-He was with the unit through the rest of the War to the surrender at Appomattox Courthouse on 9 April 1865.
+He was promoted to Major of the Regiment on 15 October 1862, and to Lieutenant Colonel to date from 6 March 1863.
+He was promoted to Colonel in June 1863 after Colonel Scales was made Brigadier General.
+He was wounded in action on 1 July of that year at Gettysburg while in command of the regiment and was with them through the rest of the war to the surrender at Appomattox Court House, VA on 9 April 1865.

 Notes